Greyfriars, Stamford: History

 Records show that a friary had been established prior to 1230 because on 13 January 1229-30, Henry III made a grant of fuel to the religious community.
 Several notable people were buried at Greyfriars these include Joan of Kent, wife of the Black Prince, who was buried in 1385 at the Greyfriars beside her first husband, Thomas Holland, 1st Earl of Kent, as requested in her will.
 Blanche of Lancaster, Baroness Wake of Liddell, the wife of the powerful Lincolnshire Lord Thomas Wake, 2nd Baron Wake of Liddell was buried in the friary church 1380.

 After Richard, Duke of York was killed at the Battle of Wakefield in 1460 during the Wars of the Roses, his body was exhumed in 1476 by his son, Edward IV.
 The elaborate funeral cortège travelled from Pontefract Castle to a new tomb at Fotheringhay.
 En route the hearse spent two nights at the Greyfriars church.

 Demise

 During the English Reformation, the Friary was suppressed as part of the Dissolution of the monasteries in 1534.
 It was surrendered in 1538.

+In November 1551, Mary of Guise, the mother of Mary, Queen of Scots, travelled from London to Scotland.
+She was lodged at the house of the Duchess of Suffolk in the Greyfriar's at Stamford on 20 November.
+Elizabeth I stayed for a night on 5 August 1566 because one of William Cecil's daughters at Burghley had measles, before travelling on to Grimsthorpe Castle.